Cevian places 6.9% stake in Thyssenkrupp - IFR

-FRANKFURT, Nov 22 (Reuters) - Activist fund Cevian is placing a 6.9% stake in Germany's Thyssenkrupp TKAG.DE, Refinitiv news service IFR reported on Monday.
+FRANKFURT, Nov 22 (Reuters) - Cevian is placing a 6.9% stake in Germany's Thyssenkrupp TKAG.DE, Refinitiv news service IFR reported on Monday, as the Swedish activist fund is reducing its holdings following a recent share price recovery.

 ($1 = 0.8903 euros)